On Global and Local Convergence of Iterative Linear Quadratic Optimization Algorithms for Discrete Time Nonlinear Control: Convergence Analysis

 For $\reg \ll 1$, the difference of the trajectories $\auxstates-\states$ is close to a Newton direction on the total costs~$\cost$.
 In other words, the ILQR algorithm may be analyzed as an approximate Newton method on the total costs.
 In particular, this suggests that the algorithm can have a local quadratic convergence rate if (i) the costs satisfy the assumptions required for a Newton method to converge locally quadratically, such as self-concordance, (ii) the regularization decreases fast enough.

-As already mentioned, the smallest possible regularization $\reg$ that ensures condition~\eqref{eq:suff_cond_descent} scales as $\|\nabla \cost(\augtraj(\ctrls))\|_2$, such that the smallest possible regularization ensuring \eqref{eq:suff_cond_descent} will also ensure local quadratic convergence since $\|\nabla \cost(\augtraj(\ctrls))\|_2$ converges to zero as we approach the solution.
-In total, for strongly convex functions, we then get a convergence in three phases: a slow convergence far from the solution as already explained, a linear convergence as we get closer to the solution and finally a quadratic convergence.
+\paragraph{Proof sketch of total complexity} If the costs are strongly convex then they satisfy a gradient dominating property and are self-concordant.
+To satisfy condition~\eqref{eq:suff_cond_descent}, the regularization can then be chosen to be proportional to the norm of the gradient of the costs at the current iterate, i.e., $\nu_k = \bar \nu_k \|\nabla \cost(\augtraj(\var^{(k)}))\|_2$ for $\bar \nu_k$ bounded above by a constant which ensures that $\nu_k$ tends to 0 with the iterations $k$.
+By satisfying condition~\eqref{eq:suff_cond_descent}, we can ensure global convergence, while by having $\nu_k \rightarrow 0$, we can ensure local quadratic convergence.

-\paragraph{Proof sketch of convergence of the IDDP algorithm} The analysis of the IDDP algorithm follows from the analysis of the ILQR algorithm by noting that $\|\DDP_\reg(\obj)(\ctrls) - \LQR_{\reg}(\obj)(\ctrls)\|_2 {\leq} \ddpbound\|\LQR_\reg(\obj)(\ctrls)\|_2^2$ for some constant $\ddpbound$ independent of $\ctrls$ and $\reg$.
-Namely, the quadratic local convergence is maintained since the approximation error of $\LQR$ by $\DDP$ is quadratic and the global convergence can be ensured by choosing the same criterion for choosing the regularization as in the ILQR method.
+\paragraph{Proof sketch of convergence of the IDDP algorithm} The \ref{eq:iddp_algo} algorithm cannot be simply analyzed as an instance of a classical optimization algorithm.
+However, a careful analysis of the difference in the updates of the \ref{eq:ilqr_algo} and~\ref{eq:iddp_algo} algorithms for strongly convex costs reveal that the difference in their oracles can be bounded as $\|\DDP_\reg(\obj)(\ctrls) - \LQR_{\reg}(\obj)(\ctrls)\|_2 \leq \ddpbound\|\LQR_\reg(\obj)(\ctrls)\|_2^2$ for some constant $\ddpbound$ independent of $\ctrls$ and $\reg$.
+This observation enables us to derive an appropriate rule for selecting the regularization for the \ref{eq:iddp_algo} algorithm and to ensure that the quadratic local convergence is maintained since the approximation error of $\LQR$ by $\DDP$ is quadratic.

+\begin{remark} If the function $g$ is surjective and satisfies Assumption~\eqref{eq:inj_traj}, then local quadratic convergence of e.g. a Gauss-Newton method or a Levenberg-Marquardt method (for $h$ quadratic) is known, see \citet[Chapter 9.2.2]{bjorck2024numerical}, \citet{bergou2020convergence}.
+For $h$ non-quadratic, local quadratic convergence of generalized Gauss-Newton methods has also been shown in some special cases by~\citet[Section 2.2]{messerer2021survey}.
+Compared to these results, we consider deriving a convergence rate decomposed into a first slow convergence phase and a fast local convergence phase.
+Moreover, we consider quantitative bounds involving the constants in~\eqref{eq:inj_traj} and additional assumptions (self-concordance or gradient dominant assumptions). \end{remark}